 One of the best features of the Polar V800 is its scratch resistant lens and high contrast screen.
 This creates much better lightening and visibility which is excellent for beginners and experienced triathletes alike.
 The simpler and clearer the screen is the better.
 This watch also includes a GPS system that comes in handy during long bike rides.
 That’s because the longer the race you’re training for, the longer your bike rides will be.
 So having a GPS system will help you get home when riding to new places you’re not familiar with.
 While on the subject of bikes, this triathlon watch comes with an internal barometric altimeter.
 This tracks hills while cycling.
 It also comes with all the best tracking and performance features for speed and distance.
 It will even count your steps throughout the day if desired.
 Please note: this watch is waterproof up to 30 meters, this is on the low end of triathlon watches.
 Overall, it’s an excellent watch for beginners and intermediate triathletes.
 Its users praise it for its useful smart notifications.

-- Cons- heart rate is not measured by your wrist, bulkier than others, older style.
+- Heart rate is not measured by your wrist

 4. Suunto Spartan Ultra HR – Best Watch for An IRONMAN